olebole/irafdoc/doc/argus.scombine.rst

   computations as well as during the rejection and combining operations.
   </p>
   <p>
-  The <tt>"exposure"</tt> option in the intensity scaling uses the value of the image header keyword (EXPTIME, EXPOSURE, or ITIME).
+  The <span style="font-family: monospace;">"exposure"</span> option in the intensity scaling uses the value of the image header keyword (EXPTIME, EXPOSURE, or ITIME).
 Note that the exposure keyword is also updated in the final image as the weighted average of the input values.
 If one wants to use a nonexposure time keyword and keep the